 If you are worried about your child, we welcome your call.
 We will listen to your concerns and provide suggestions about how to help your child.

 Students and family members may contact the PCC and request that we inform professors of a student's absence from classes in the event of a hospitalization or family crisis.
+We will facilitate this through the Office of Student Affairs.

 The PCC encourages family members to contact us at 845-257-2920.